skupperproject/flow-collector/README.md

 |`octets`|The number of octets carried over this flow.
 Note that for long-lived flows, this value will increase over time.|
 |`latency`|The latency experienced for this flow.
 For client-side flows (the parent is a listener), this is the latency experienced by the client.
 For server-side flows (the parent is a connector), this is the latency of the actual server/pod handling the traffic.
 The cross-network latency can be computed by finding the difference between the two latencies.|
 |`trace`|A list (separated by vertical bar characters) of the routers through which this traffic flowed.|

+### Watch Queries

+A watch query is one in which the normal query response is sent to the requestor, but the connection is then held open so that any changes to the query set can be sent immediately.
+The format of the reply is a single JSON list with the initial query response followed by individual JSON objects that represent changes to the records.

+An example watch query is `/api/v1alpha1/topology?watch=1`  Such a query can be used to drive a graphical display of the network topology (routers and link) with topology and metric changes.